dwmetz/Presentations/README.md

 </div>

-Archive of pdfs shared with the DFIR community.
+My presentations shared with the DFIR community.
 >
 🎬 Video links provided for those available.